nodejs/abi-stable-node/node-api-implementer.md

 # Maintaining @nodejs/node-api-implementer

+The [@nodejs/node-api-implementer][] team is used a method for the Node-api team to community and share information with implementations of Node-api outside of Node.js itself.
+It will be used to gather feedback on major changes that may affect those implementations.

 This document is a checklist of things to add a new person to the [@nodejs/node-api-implementer][] team.

-While introducing new Node-API implementer to the team is encouraged and welcomed, the following are a set of principles of the team:
+While adding new Node-API implementer to the team is encouraged and welcomed, the following are a set of principles of the team:

 1. The person must be a maintainer of a Node-API runtime implementation.